Khalique13/dvsd_pe_sky130/README.md

 # 8 bit Priority Encoder (dvsd_pe) RTL to GDS flow
-In this project complete RTL to GDS flow has been done for 8 bit Priorty Encoder
+The purpose of this project is to produce clean GDS (Graphic Design System) Final Layout with all details that is used to print photomasks used in fabrication of a behavioral RTL (Register-Transfer Level) of an 8 bit Priorty Encoder.

-# Contents
+# Table of Contents
 - [Design Overview](#design-overview)
 - [IP specs Provided](#ip-specs-provided)
 - [Verilog behavioral design](#verilog-behavioral-design)